momentum-cohort-2018-07/kb/w8--frontend/README.md

 You will have 30 minutes for planning, with a possible extension of 15 minutes.
 At the end of planning, you will present your plan.

+**NOTE** All computers must be shut during this time period.

 ### Step 2 - coding

 You will code this application with your team.
 You will have 1 hour to do this.

+**NOTE** The only website you should look is at the React documentation.
+You cannot under any circumstances copy and paste code from other projects.
+You should not look at old project code during this time.

 ### Teams